skip to main content

 Ptosis (Weak upper eyelid muscle)

 Ptosis is the drooping of the upper eyelid to the extent it partially covers the pupil.
 It can affect one or both eyes.
 As we age, the muscles that hold up our eyelids weaken or loosen and can cause our lids to droop.
 This results in a tired, sleepy appearance and reduces peripheral vision.
 Some people experience brow or forehead aches and fatigue at the end of the day from constantly raising their brows to see.
 Ptosis may also be caused by an injury, birth defect or neurological disorder and is seen in both adults and children.
 Surgical repair helps improve vision and provides a more vibrant appearance.
 There are various surgical approaches to address ptosis including an external approach, an internal approach, and even the use of suspension slings in very severe cases.
 Ptosis surgery is very delicate and requires a thorough understanding of the anatomy and function of the muscle.
-A thorough discussion with Dr. Zwick will create a tailored approach to each patient and answer any questions related to the procedure.
+Through a thorough discussion with Dr. Zhao or Dr. Mehta, they will answer any questions related to the procedure and create a tailored approach for each patient's specific needs.

 View Video